 The Malaysian government offers two types of e-Visas:

-eVisa is only for tourist purposes.
+Nationals of Nepal can only apply for a single-entry visa (SEV). eVisa offers nationals of Nepal the opportunity to obtain a Single-Entry Visa (SEV) for a single trip to Malaysia for a maximum of 30 days for each visit, with no extension permitted. eVisa is only for tourist purposes.
 But students and expatriates can also apply for an eVisa as long as their country meets the eVisa requirements for students and expatriates.
-For business purposes, it is advisable to apply for a business visa from the nearest Malaysian High Commission, Consulate or Embassy of the country concerned.
+It is advisable to apply for a business visa from the nearest Malaysian High Commission, Consulate or Embassy of the country concerned for business purposes.

-Travelers taking a short trip from Nepal to Malaysia for leisure or tourism should apply for a Malaysian e-Visa from Nepal as this is the visa category, they are most comfortable with.
+Travelers taking a short trip from Nepal to Malaysia for leisure or tourism should apply for a Malaysian e-Visa from Nepal as this is the visa category they are most comfortable with.

 The main advantages of an e-Visa over a regular visa are: